-Karine MacIndoe has over 25 years of professional experience, mostly in real estate and capital markets, and 7 years of public board experience.
-She is also on the boards of Dream Office REIT (TSX: D.UN) and Dream Impact Trust (TSX: MPCT.UN).
-Committee responsibilities include Chairing Audit at Killam, Dream Office and Dream Impact, and Chairing Compensation at Killam.
-Until 2013, Ms. MacIndoe was a Managing Director and Senior Equity Research Analyst at BMO Capital Markets covering Real Estate & REITs across all property types (retail, office, industrial, multi-residential, seniors housing and hotels).
-During her greater than 10 year career at BMO, she was a consistently top-ranked analyst in the Brendan Wood Canadian Equity Research Survey, both for the quality of her research and strength of client relationships.
-Prior work experience also includes M&A Advisory at NM Rothschild & Sons, and management of sales planning at Canadian Airlines International.
-Ms. MacIndoe has an MBA from the Richard Ivey School of Business (graduated an Ivey Scholar) and a Bachelor of Commerce from the University of Calgary (graduated Honor Society).
+Karine MacIndoe has over 25 years of professional experience, mostly in real estate and capital markets, and eight years of public board experience.
+She is currently also on the boards of Dream Office REIT (TSX: D.UN) and Dream Impact Trust (TSX: MPCT.UN) with those sub-committee responsibilities including Chairing Audit at Dream Impact Trust, and being on the Audit and Compensation Committees at Dream Office.
+Prior to these board roles, Ms. MacIndoe was a Managing Director and Senior Equity Research Analyst at BMO Capital Markets covering Real Estate & REITs across all property types (retail, office, industrial, multi-residential, seniors housing and hotels).
+During her 10+ year career at BMO she was consistently ranked as a top analyst in the Brendan Wood Canadian Equity Research Survey, both for the quality of her research and strength of client relationships.
+Prior work experience also includes M&A Advisory at NM Rothschild & Sons, and Management of Sales Planning at Canadian Airlines International.
+Ms. MacIndoe has an MBA from the Richard Ivey School of Business (graduated an Ivey Scholar) and a Bachelor of Commerce from the University of Calgary (Honor Society).

-Toronto, Ontario, Canada Age: 47
+Toronto, Ontario, Canada Age: 48